lnperry/MathFansDiscordBot/README.md

 Go to https://discordapp.com/developers/applications/me and create a new app.
 On your app detail page, save the Client ID.
 You will need it later to authorize your bot for your server.

 Create a bot account for your app
-After creating app, on the app details page, scroll down to the section named bot, and create a bot user.
-Save the token, you will need it later to run the bot.
+After creating app, on the app details page, scroll down to the section named bot, and create a bot user. **Save the token**, you will need it later to run the bot.

 Authorize the bot for your server
 Visit the URL https://discordapp.com/oauth2/authorize?client_id=XXXXXXXXXXXX&scope=bot but replace XXXX with your app client ID.
 Choose the server you want to add it to and select authorize.